shi510/dml-tf/README.md

 1. Convergence on MNIST dataset is good.
 2. Convergence on CIFAR10 dataset is not good, NMI saturates at 52%.
+    But with data augmentation, it gets about 82% accuracy on test set using linear evaluation.
 3. Convergence on CARS196 dataset is totally not good, NMI is not improving.

 ## TODO LIST